23networks/zbx2mtrx/README.md

 A script to send Zabbix notifications to matrix

 ## Intro
-This script is a prove of concept, use at your own risk, it has known bugs
+This script is a quick and dirty prove of concept, use at your own risk, it has known bugs

+It receives a json message from zabbix and does beautiful things with it.
+If the message isn't json, it's just passed to matrix as is.

 ## Known Bugs
   - using double quotes " in trigger names break the json

+## Requirements
+  - jq
+  - curl

 ## Hook it up
   - place the script at `/usr/lib/zabbix/etc/matrix` or wherever